ResilientEcosystem/blog/_posts/2023-02-01-UsingPythonSDK.md

 We provide a Python SDK for committing transactions to create and transfer assets.
 Despite NexRes being written in C++, the code for validating transactions is written in Python so that we can use the cryptoconditions library, which provides functionalities not available in any widely distributed C++ libraries currently.

-# Install
+# Install NexRes and Python3.9+
-Please check the [install tutorial](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html) to install NexRes.
+Please check the [install tutorial](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html) to install [NexRes](https://github.com/resilientdb/resilientdb).

 After this you will need some additional steps for [pybind11](https://github.com/pybind/pybind11) to work, as we are embedding the Python interpreter in the C++ code.